 What is your presentation trying to achieve?
 This needs to be made explicit; if you as the author are not sure, it is unlikely the selection committee or your potential audience will understand.
 Try to give clear motivation and aim for your research.
-These are often used by conference delegates to decide which papers will be accepted, so clarity is essential.
+These are often used by conference organizers to decide which papers will be accepted, and by delegates to decide which presentations to attend-so clarity is essential.